instar-robotics/kheops/README.md

 ## III Run kheops in standalone mode ##

 Note : For beginners, we recommand to start with the full installation and run Kheops using Papyrus GUI !
+See [Papyrus-How to use](https://github.com/instar-robotics/papyrus#how-to-use).

 ### Run Kheops : quick version ###